hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 - Now you need a [manifest](https://medium.com/@yogitakothadia/a-manifest-file-in-kubernetes-952183a508d4) file that describes the application you want to install.
 - Make sure the file extends with `.yaml`

--Then apply the manifest file by the command bellow:
+- Then apply the manifest fiel by the command bellow:
 ```
 kubectl apply -f <filename>.yaml
 ```